What Taxes Do I Have to Pay When Selling a House in Minnesota?

 How can I calculate the taxes potentially owed from the sale of my home?

 You can estimate the taxes you might owe using online home sale tax calculators.
-These consider your adjusted cost basis, selling price, and any deductions or credits you might have.
+These take into account your adjusted cost basis, selling price, and any deductions or credits you may have.
 For a more precise calculation, speak with an accountant.

 Can selling my house affect my income tax bracket?